 Journalist shares what Javi Gracia has told Leeds players behind the scenes

+Journalist shares what Javi Gracia has done at Leeds behind the scenes

 Leeds United manager Javi Gracia has reportedly made all the Whites players aware of their responsibilities at the club.